mg-archie/text-edited/README.md

 ## Installation

-Users can install locally by cloning this repository, running npm i, npm start, go to localhost:3000 in the browser and click the install button
+Users can install locally by visiting

 ## How to Use